ReScience/ReScience-submission/article/Poisot-2017.md

 which measures the extent to which all species have the same density.
 It appears that $J'$, a measure of coexistence, changes in response to both the rate of variation *and* generalist ability.
-The results are presented in @fig:surf.
+The results are presented in Fig. @fig:surf.

 ![Response of the model to changing the ability of the generalist *and* the range of variation.
 While the response to environmental change is hump-shaped when generalists are competitive ($b$ close to unity), it becomes monotonously decreasing for generalists with lower competitive ability ($b$ close to $a$).](figureSurf.pdf){#fig:surf}